nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/token-management.md

 ## What is a Token

 {{! multiexcerpt name='what-is-a-token'}}
-A token is a randomly generated text that can be used as a replacement for your password when authenticating to our services.
+A token is a randomly generated string that can be used as a replacement for your password when authenticating to our services.
 It is meant to be used as a replacement for your password in all places where you would need to write down your password, but would rather avoid to disclose it: for instance in configuration files.
 {{! /multiexcerpt}}

 ## When to Use a Token